Matthew Quashie

-Vice Admiral Mathew Quashie (23 March 1951 - 9 January 2020) is a Ghanaian naval officer and was the twenty-ninth Chief of Defence Staff of the Ghana Armed Forces.
+Vice Admiral Mathew Quashie (23 March 1951 - 9 January 2020) was a Ghanaian naval officer and was the twenty-ninth Chief of Defence Staff of the Ghana Armed Forces.
 He also served as the Chief of Naval Staff of the Ghana Navy from 3 April 2009 to 28 March 2013.

 Early life

 Vice Admiral Quashie was born on 23 March 1951 in Accra.
 In 1970 he obtained his General Certificate of Education Ordinary Level Certificate after a five-year secondary school education at Mfantsipim School in Cape Coast.
 After Mfantsipim School, got admitted into the Ghana Secondary Technical School in Takoradi from 1970 to 1972.
 He was awarded his Advanced Level Certificate after completion.

 Naval service

 Vice Admiral Quashie enlisted into the Ghana Military Academy in 1972.
 He went to the United Kingdom to continue his basic military officer training.
 He enrolled at the Britannia Royal Naval College and completed his training in 1974.
 He returned to Ghana and was commissioned Sub-Lieutenant into the Executive Branch of the Ghana Navy in July 1974.